fetchai/colearn/docs/mli_factory.md

 - Supported Systems (get_models, get_dataloaders, get_compatibilities)
 - Get a MachineLearningInterface (get_mli)

-When the GRPC server is connected to the Orchestrator it will query the supported system functions to know what the MLI Factory can serve.
+When the GRPC server is connected to the Orchestrator, it will query the supported system functions to know what the MLI Factory can serve.

 Later when the Orchestrator wants to run something on this Learner it will call get_mli